trustbit/exercises/transport-tycoon.md

 - While picking the language for the exercise, pick whatever that would let you solve the problem quicker.
 If you are itching to try out a new fancy language that you are less familiar with, there will be a chance for that later.

+- Remember that all processes happen in parallel.
+Trucks and ship would be moving around the map at the same time, not sequentially.

 ### Bonus points

 1. What is the possible reason for the different solutions to return different answers?